dimitardilov77/ta-dsk/Practice/Slaveyko test scenarios.md

 | ------------------------------------- | -----------------------------------------------------------------------------------
 | Name                                  | Check if selected picture is in the proper format
 | Status                                | Draft
 | Precondition                          | Open practice form at https://demoqa.com/automation-practice-form.
-Input names and phone.
 | Objective                             | Check if selected picture is in the proper format.
 Supported formats: jpg, png, bmp
 | Priority                              | Low
 | Owner                                 | Creator